JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ---

 # What's Mocking and Stubbing?
-_And how do those concepts help write write cleaner, more effective unit tests in Swift?_
+_And how do those concepts help write cleaner, more effective unit tests in Swift?_

 <br/>